Saturday 18 May 1940

-British Homefront: British men continue volunteering for the local defence groups - and estimated 250,000 have now signed up (eventually known as the Home Guard).
-They do not have any uniforms or equipment and are told "We'll get back to you."
-They are nicknamed "parashots" due to their presumed role of guarding against Nazi paratroopers.
+British Homefront: British men continue volunteering for the local defense groups - and an estimated 250,000 have now signed up (eventually known as the Home Guard).
+They do not have any uniforms or equipment and are told: "We'll get back to you."
+They are nicknamed "parashots" due to their presumed role of guarding against German paratroopers.

 May 1940May 1, 1940: British Leave Åndalsnes

 May 7, 1940: In The Name of God, Go!

 May 10, 1940: Fall Gelb